libretro/neocd_libretro/README.md

 * x64 / Windows / GCC 8.2
 * x64 / Arch Linux / GCC 8.2
 * Raspberry Pi 3 / Arch Linux / GCC 8.2

+## Known problems

+* On Raspberry Pi set the CPU governor to "performance" to avoid possible micro stutter.
+* In Metal Slug 2 sound glitches occasionally on Front or Top loader BIOSes, use the CDZ bios.
+* In Galaxy Fight the raster effects glitch in demo mode but strangely work fine when playing.